|Subject:||Fecal Analysis in the Diagnosis of Intestinal Disorders|

 |Status:||Reviewed||Last Review Date:||08/06/2015|

-This document addresses the use of fecal analysis for the diagnosis of intestinal dysbiosis, which has been defined as a state of disordered microbial ecology that causes disease.
-Evaluation of intestinal dysbiosis may be suggested for people with gastrointestinal symptoms such as indigestion, constipation, diarrhea, gas, bloating or abdominal pain.
-Many of these symptoms overlap with other gastrointestinal disorders such as irritable bowel, malabsorption or small intestinal overgrowth of bacteria.
+This document addresses the use of fecal analysis for the diagnosis of intestinal disorders.
+Fecal analysis may be suggested for people with gastrointestinal symptoms such as indigestion, constipation, diarrhea, gas, bloating or abdominal pain; symptoms that may overlap with a variety of gastrointestinal disorders such as intestinal dysbiosis, irritable bowel, malabsorption or small intestinal overgrowth of bacteria.

 Investigational and Not Medically Necessary: